vladanvrakic/lightweight-human-pose-estimation.pytorch-AMD/README.md

 # AMD ROCm/MIGraphX Acceleration for Lightweight Human Pose Estimation

 This repository is an AMD ROCm/MIGraphX optimization fork of the Lightweight OpenPose-style human pose estimation pipeline.

+Starting from a ROCKm vrsion seven dot two and PyTorch implementation of Lightweight OpenPose, we progressively removed performance bottlenecks beyond neural network inference.
+Pipeline was accelerated using a combination of MIGraphX inference backend, fp16 casting, restructuring model graph, and custom HIP GPU kernels.
+The final architecture processes eight simultaneous camera streams in real time, delivering more than 70 FPS across the system while keeping end-to-end latency below 100 milliseconds, making it well suited for live monitoring and multi-camera deployments.

+The result is a scalable AMD-accelerated computer vision solution capable of accurate, low-latency multi-person pose estimation across multiple concurrent video streams.

 ---